 In contrast to the left, the right hemisphere appears to be able to make sense of the essential meaning of the input it is able to perceive: Contextual information is perceived and processed, and the gist of a situation is sized up and understood.
 The right hemisphere does not use syllogistic logic to deduce conclusions about cause-effect relationships, but rather represents information about the environment.
 Such information includes the relationships of various components of experience, including elements of mental processes and spatial relationships.
 Since the right hemisphere is nonverbal, the output of its processing must be expressed in non-word-based ways, such as drawing a picture or pointing to a pictorial set of options to make its output known to the external world. [emphasis mine]

-The left-hemisphere – being the primary seat of language – processes discrete, symbolic, categorical representations; in a literal syllogistic manner; that facilitates the sharing of instrumental meaning between individuals.
+The left-hemisphere – being the primary seat of language – processes discrete, symbolic, categorical representations; in a straight-forward syllogistic manner that facilitates the sharing of instrumental meaning between individuals.

-The right hemisphere processes information holistically and non-linearly, preserving contextual relationships, but as a result it cannot externalize or communicate its internal representations nearly as effectively.
+The right hemisphere processes information holistically and in parallel, preserving contextual relationships.
+As a result it cannot externalize or communicate its representations with nearly the same precision.

 In brief, the right hemisphere produces a comprehensive and nuanced mental model of the world, that is intrinsically bound to the subjective context.
 The left hemisphere produces the precise (but reductive) representations that enable us to interact with, and manipulate the “objective” world in repeatable ways.

 For the visual learners, a talk by Iain McGilchrist, adapted into an RSA animate presentation, can be found here.

 For many tasks we would ideally want to engage the active cooperation of both hemispheres.
 For example, as I write this piece I am compressing imprecise impressions from my subjective mental model into discrete bits of language.
 Those bits of language can then be externalized and conveyed to you via context-independent media.